rte-france/l2rpn-baselines/l2rpn_baselines/README.md

 # L2RPN Baselines

-This package holds reference baselines for the [L2RPN challenge](https://l2rpn.chalearn.org/)
+This package holds implementation baselines for the [L2RPN challenge](https://l2rpn.chalearn.org/)

 We thank kindly all baselines [contributors](../AUTHORS.txt).

-*Disclaimer* All baselines shown in this code are used to serve as example.
-They are in no way optimal and none of them (to our knowledge) have been calibrated (learning rate is not tuned, neither is the number of layers, the size of each layers, the activation functions etc.)
+*Disclaimer* All baselines shown in this code are used to serve as example, good practices or demonstrate some concepts.
+They are in no way optimal and none of them
+(to our knowledge) have been calibrated (learning rate is not tuned, neither is the number of layers, the size of each layers, the activation functions etc.)

 ## 1. Current available baselines

+A list of top performers to some of the past L2RPN competitions can be found in the documentation at https://l2rpn-baselines.readthedocs.io/en/latest/external_contributions.html

+In this package will find some other implementation (not tuned, to serve as examples):

  - [Template](/l2rpn_baselines/Template):